Booking a cruise from the US this summer? Here's what you need to know - KION546

 As mentioned, the situation is in flux as cruise lines await CDC approval on plans to launch ships with either nearly fully vaccinated sailings or trial cruises and the lawsuit around the sailing order remains unsettled.

-Celebrity Cruise Line was the first to get CDC approval to sail from a US port with paying passengers.
+Celebrity Cruises was the first to get CDC approval to sail from a US port with paying passengers.

 On June 26, Celebrity Edge is scheduled to sail from Fort Lauderdale, Florida, for a seven-night Caribbean journey with a vaccination requirement.